10 Reasons Why You Should Get Your Flu Shot

 - Why keep taking the annual seasonal influenza gamble?
 This could be the year your luck runs out.
 To prevent influenza, place your bets on immunizing your child and yourselves.

 - Getting your family immunized is easy.
 In addition to your primary health care professional, many local hospitals, clinics, pharmacies, retail stores and even some employers hold vaccination clinics.
 We don't care where you get it, just get it!!
-This year's Morton County Flu Clinic sponsored by the Morton County Health Department will be Tuesday, October 1, 2013 at the Morton County Civic Center from 7am to 6pm.
-(After the Flu Clinic, flu shot will also be available at the Morton County Health Department as a walk-in; and at the Morton County Medical Clinic by appointment.)
+After the Annual Flu Clinic, flu shot will also be available at the Morton County Health Department as a walk-in; and at the Morton County Medical Clinic by appointment.

 - The influenza vaccine is safe and effective.
 Seasonal influenza vaccine is safe, time tested and provides a good level of protection against influenza.
 Of course, as with all medications, vaccines can be associated with some mild, short-term side effects.
 Immunization is the best way to prevent influenza.
 The influenza vaccine can reduce chances of getting the flu by 70 to 90 percent and, if someone gets vaccinated but still gets the flu, chances are they will get a less severe case.